score-framework/py.doc/docs/introduction/initialization.rst

 - The other parameters to this function are your module's dependencies, i.e. names of other modules that your module relies on.
-A module for transporting coconuts (using the *swallow* module) might look like the
+A module for transporting coconuts (depending on the *swallow* module, optionally making use of an existing *knights* module) might look like the following:
-  following:

   .. code-block:: python

     from score.init import parse_time_interval

-    def init(confdict, swallow):
+    def init(confdict, swallow, knights=None):
         max_coconut_weight = int(confdict.get('max_weight', 10))
         assert swalllow.max_payload_weight >= max_coconut_weight
         timeout = parse_time_interval(confdict.get('assume_dead', '1d'))